realKarthikNair/phone-configs/GSI/A13_GSI.md

     2. Wi-Fi calling is broken and can't be fixed.
 (Wi-Fi calling doesn't mean VoIP calls like WhatsApp, it's a carrier feature that allows you to make calls over Wi-Fi when you have no cellular signal)

     3. System screen recorder is broken, use a third party app.

+    4. Bluetooth headphones don't work on WhatsApp calls (it does work on WhatsApp media, offline calls, telegram calls etc just not on WhatsApp audio/video calls) even with NEARBY DEVICES permission given

 ## Part 1 : installing base firmware for the GSI